jean-lourenco/jean-lourenco.github.com/projects.md

 ---
 layout: page
-title: Sobre
+title: Projetos
-permalink: /sobre/
+permalink: /projetos/
 ---

-Some information about you!
+Some projects about you!

 ### More Information